efixler/scrape/README.md

 It is also possible to mount a block drive to a container for persistent storage independent of the container lifecycle.

 To specify a path to a SQLite database using the command line `-database` switch or the equivalent `SCRAPE_DB` environment variable, use the form `sqlite:/path/to.db`.
+The special form `sqlite::memory:` is supported for a transient, in-memory database.

 ### MySQL